waferbaby/dimples/README.md

 ### Pagination

-If the page being generated is part of a paginated collection, there's also a `pagination` object.
+If the page being generated is part of a paginated collection, there's also a `pagination` object:

 Key | Description
 ----|------------